Skip to content

 This means that the company will need to comply with:

-- Annual General Meetings (AGM): Private limited companies are required to hold an AGM every year.
+• Annual General Meetings (AGM): Private limited companies are required to hold AGMs every year.

 2. Taxation Structure

 The tax structure for an LLP differs significantly from that of a Private Limited Company.
-When the conversion takes place, the company will be taxed under corporate tax laws, which come with distinct benefits and obligations
+After conversion, the company pays tax under corporate tax laws, which offer distinct benefits and obligations.

 Below are key tax-related implications:

-- Private Limited Company Taxation: Unlike LLPs, which are taxed on the income of the partners, a Private Limited Company is treated as a separate legal entity and is subject to corporate tax rates.
+• Private Limited Company Taxation: Unlike LLPs, where the partners pay tax on their income, a Private Limited Company functions as a separate legal entity and pays tax at corporate tax rates.

 Post-conversion, the new Private Limited Company will have to follow specific filing and documentation requirements mandated by the Registrar of Companies (ROC).

-- Contractual Obligations: Any contracts or agreements signed by the LLP, including leases, employee contracts, or vendor agreements, need to be re-evaluated and possibly amended under the name of the new Private Limited Company.
+• Contractual Obligations: Review all contracts and agreements signed by the LLP, such as leases, employee contracts, and vendor agreements, and amend them as needed to reflect the name of the new Private Limited Company.

 Common Challenges in LLP to Private Limited Company Conversion